iainctduncan/scheme-for-max/README.md

 Scheme-for-Max uses S7 Scheme, a "lisp-y" embeddable Scheme implementation by Bill Schottstaedt at CCRMA, based originally on Tiny Scheme.
-S7 is a minimal Scheme, with many nice features for algorithmic composition and embeddding, and is the Scheme engine used in the Common Music algorithmic composition toolkit and the Snd editors from CCRMA.
+S7 is a minimal Scheme, with many nice features for algorithmic composition and embedding, and is the Scheme engine used in the Common Music algorithmic composition toolkit and the Snd editors from CCRMA.
 It has keywords, Common Lisp style macros, first-class environments, thread safety, applicative syntax, and a very straight forward FFI (foreign function interface).
 Linguistically, it is mostly R4RS with some later extensions, and is quite similar to Guile.
 It shares